USS Welch (PG-93): Vietnam Service

 Welch operated from the base at Guam for the next four years.
 During the first two, she alternated duty patrolling the Trust Territories in the Central Pacific and with combat assignments along the coast of Vietnam.
 After two weeks at Guam, she departed the island on 12 September for her first tour of combat duty.
 En route, trouble with one of her main engines forced her to remain at Subic Bay in the Philippines until 24 October.
 She finally reached the coast of Vietnam on the 28th and began three months of operations with Task Force (TF) 115, the Coastal Surveillance Force.
 Her main mission was the interdiction of communist coastwise logistics operations—dubbed Operation Market Time.
 Welch completed her first Vietnam tour on 31 January 1971 and, after stops at Hong Kong and Subic Bay, reentered Apra Harbor on 20 February 1971.
 She began her first regular overhaul on 1 March and completed it on the last day of May.
 From then until early July, she completed sea trials and a restricted availability at Guam.

 On her way back toward Vietnam, Welch had to return to Guam to evade a typhoon.
 She finally reached Subic Bay on 30 July and remained there until 18 August.
 On the 20th, she relieved USS Gallup at Camranh Bay, South Vietnam, and resumed Market Time patrols with TF 115.
 Those operations—broken once by a visit to Bangkok, Thailand, early in October— lasted until 29 November.
 On that day, USS Asheville relieved her of Market Time duty.
-Welchs voyage back to her base took her to Singapore, to Zambpanga and Subic Bay in the Philippines, and to Koror in the Palau Islands, before she arrived in Guam on 10 January 1972.
+Welchs voyage back to her base took her to Singapore, to Zamboanga and Subic Bay in the Philippines, and to Koror in the Palau Islands, before she arrived in Guam on 10 January 1972.
 Between 18 and 22 January she and USS Marathon conducted a surveillance patrol in the Marshall Islands and then resumed local operations out of Guam.

 On 22 April, Welch departed Guam in company with USS Crockett and USS Impervious, bound initially for Subic Bay and ultimately the coast of South Vietnam.
 After almost two months of operations in the Philippines, the gunboat departed Subic Bay on 16 June and arrived off the coast of South Vietnam three days later.
 Instead of Market Time patrols, Welch spent the first 25 days on station in the Gulf of Tonkin, testing the gunboat's capabilities for sustained operations at sea.
 After a two-day voyage south, she resumed her Market Time assignments on 17 July.
 Her ensuing three months of service laboring to stop the flow of communist supplies were broken but once when she departed Vietnamese waters for a three-day visit to Bangkok.
 On 25 October, the gunboat departed Vietnam for visits to Singapore and Davao in the Philippines before reentering Apra Harbor on 16 November.
 In the following month, Welch conducted a surveillance patrol in the northern Marianas between 11 and 18 December and then ended the year in port at Apra Harbor.